nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/scripting-commands.md

     So, in our case the first file that matches the name `mylib-*.jar` and is located in the `env.lib` directory will be selected and the value that matched the pattern will be inserted into EL context under the name `version`.
     That way we can use this variable in our `ignore` guard parameter.
 This will check the version of the file that matched to see if the upgrade should be done or not.

-*   The `deploy` command will deploy (e.g. install) the specified bundle into the working Nuxeo Platform.
+- The `deploy` command will deploy (e.g. install) the specified bundle into the working Nuxeo Platform.
 The `deploy` command is needed only if you don't want to restart the server after the install is done.
 If you skip the deployment command you need to restart the server to have your new bundle deployed.

     ```xml
       <deploy file="${env.bundles}/my-plugin.jar"/>
     ```

     {{#> callout type='note' }}

-    Note that the `deploy` command won't work for all bundles.
+    The `deploy` command won't work for all bundles.
 Some bundles will need the server to be restarted.
     {{/callout}}